tomheaton/mcjty-website/docs/mods/control-mods/control-mods-legacy.md

 * 'tempcategory' is removed and replaced with a more generic 'category' for biomes.
 It is now a list and supports the following categories: taiga, extreme_hills, jungle, mesa, plains, savanna, icy, the_end, beach, forest, ocean, desert, river, swamp, mushroom and nether
 * 'biometype' now supports the following values: desert, desert_legacy, warm, cool, and icy
 * Numerical dimension ID's no longer work (like 0 for the overworld.
 Use 'minecraft:overworld' instead).
 This is also possible in the 1.15.2 versions of InControl and FxControl (and recommended).
 But in 1.16.3 and later the numerical ID's are gone.
-* The '/incontrol reload' command will no longer be able to reload the potentialrule file (at least with regards to adding new spawns)
+* The '/incontrol reload' command will no longer be able to reload the potentialrule file (at least in regard to adding new spawns)
 * In 1.15.2 and 1.16.3 there is a new 'continue' boolean flag that you can use in spawn rules.
 If this is set to true then if the rule succeeds it will not prevent execution of further rules (which it normally does by default)

 ## Commands